weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 To install the TypeScript client v3, follow these steps:

 1. Update your version of Node.js.

    - The minimum version of Node supported by the v3 client is Node 18.

-2. Install the new client package.
+1. Install the new client package.

   ```bash
   npm install weaviate-client --tag beta
   ```

-3. Upgrade Weaviate to a compatible version
+1. Upgrade Weaviate to a compatible version

-    - Weaviate `1.23.7` is required for `v3.0` of the client.
+    - Weaviate core `1.23.7` is required for `v3.0` of the client.
 Whenever possible, use the latest versions of Weaviate core and the Weaviate client.

-4. Open a gRPC port for Weaviate.
+1. Open a gRPC port for Weaviate.

     - The default port is 50051.

     <details>
-      <summary>docker-compose.yml example</summary>
+      <summary>docker-compose.yml</summary>

-    If you are running Weaviate with Docker, you can map the default port (`50051`) by adding the following to your `docker-compose.yml` file:
+    To map the Weaviate gRPC port in your Docker container to a local port, add this code to your `docker-compose.yml` file:

     ```yaml
         ports:
         - 8080:8080